0ad-matters/0ad-maps/README.md

 ## aa2020-3_6p.xml

-A 3v3 map designed for 2 human players against the AI.
-All players start on a modified continent surrounded by water, with a lake in the middle.
-To play with only 2 human players, set the AI for player 3 to "SandBox".
+A 3v3 map; all players start on a modified continent surrounded by water, with a large lake in the middle.
+May not be balanced for PVP games.